 The first rule is to keep everything.
 Receipts, contracts, invoices (we’ve got a great free invoice generator or alternatively some free invoice templates) and anything else that might be useful.
 While it’s possible all of this will never be needed again, you want to be prepared in case HMRC have any probing questions about your accounts after you submit them.

 Bear in mind, also, that you can’t just throw away records once the financial year is over – HMRC can ask about information up to six years after it was submitted.
 We’d always recommend making electronic backups, as receipts tend to fade over time.

-Make sure everything has a date on it and get it organised in chronological order, and preferable separated by type.
+Make sure everything has a date on it and get it organised in chronological order, and preferably separated by type.
 Stay organised and you’ll be saving yourself a headache later on.

 This is the part where you actually have to sit down and work everything out.
 As a self-employed musician you won’t be paying your tax through a PAYE scheme (as a normal employee would), so every year you must complete a Self Assessment to tell HMRC about your earnings, and calculate how much tax you owe.

 If you’re confused as to whether you need to complete a Self Assessment, check out our article ‘Do I have to complete a Self Assessment tax return?‘.